-Each topic page on the ACT Rochester website contains a "Resources" tab.
-Those tabs contain information and links to organizations that provide data or services in the topic area.
+Each topic group on the ACT Rochester website has its own "Resources" page.
+These pages contain information and links to organizations that provide data or services related to that topic.
 This section includes links to general, cross-sectional sources of data and information.
-There are three types of information provided in this section: national data sources and services; local information sources; and information about community indicator projects.
+They may also include national data sources and services, local information sources, and information about community indicator projects.

 The United States Census Bureau is one of the world's largest sources of data and analysis.
 In fact, the basic enumeration conducted every 10 years is required by the U.S. Constitution (Article 1, section 2).
 Census Bureau information includes both data from its enumeration conducted every 10 years, as well as various data estimates, analyses and reports.
 For a summary of the Census Bureau data tools, click here.